Personal Health Budgets

 4. Third-party personal health budget

-• An organisation legally independent of you and the NHS (for example, an independent user trust or a voluntary organisation) holds the money for you and acts as the legal employer, arranging the care and support agreed in your care plan.
+• An organisation legally independent of you and the NHS (for example, an independent user trust or a voluntary organisation) holds the money for you and acts as the legal employer, arranging the care and support agreed in your care support plan.

 Who do I contact for more information about personal health budgets?

-Contact the CHC PHB team
+Email the CHC PHB team

 The process for obtaining a Personal Health Budget